Battle of Dharmat: Heavy losses for the Rajputs

-By this time the watchful eye of Aurangzib had taken note of the situation his advanced reserve had been pushed up to reinforce the van, and he himself moved forward with the centre to form a wall of support and refuge close behind them.
+By this time the watchful eye of Aurangzeb had taken note of the situation his advanced reserve had been pushed up to reinforce the van, and he himself moved forward with the centre to form a wall of support and refuge close behind them.
 Above all, Shaikh Mir and Saf Shikan Khan with the right and left wings of the centre struck the Rajputs in the waist from the two flanks, while they were engaged with Aurangzib's van in front.

 Without support or reinforcement arriving from their own army, the Rajputs were disheartened and checked.
 Mukund Singh Hada, their gallant leader, received an arrow through his eye and fell down dead.
 All the six Rajput chieftains engaged in the charge were slain.
 Hopelessly outnumbered now, assailed in front, right, and left, and cut off from their rear, the Rajputs were slaughtered.
 Aurangzeb's gunners, with their pieces mounted on high ground, concentrated their fire on the enemy's centre under Jaswant himself.
 At the sight of the annihilation of their brave vanguard and a triumphant forward movement on the part of Aurangzeb, desertion appeared in the Maharajah's ranks.
-Kai Singh Sisodia from the right flank of the Centre, and Sujan Singh Bundela and Amar Singh Chandrawat from the van, left the battlefield with their clansmen and returned home.
+Kai Singh Sisodia from the right flank of the centre, and Sujan Singh Bundela and Amar Singh Chandrawat from the van, left the battlefield with their clansmen and returned home.

 Even though the imperialists were close to defeat, there stood 2,000 Rathors under the banner of Marwar, ready to live or to die with their chieftain, besides many other Rajput and Mughal auxiliaries; and they offered a stubborn opposition.
 Iftikhar Khan, who bravely fought the reserves with his depleted forces, was slain.

 With the Vanguard of Iftikhar Khan overwhelmed and the Mughal force under Qasim Khan kept aloof during the battle, Jaswant Singh fought valiantly for 4 hours even though he was wounded, his voice was a constant encouragement to his Rajput troops.
 According to Ishwardas, he chose the option of charging with his horse towards the strong fresh troops to get slain, but he was persuaded by Maheshdas and Askarandas to desist from it and took the reins of the horse from him.

+Jagmal Khadiya, a Charan from Marwar, died fighting on Jaswant Singh's side in the battle.

 Last stand of the imperialists

-With the retreat of Jaswant Singh from the battlefield, the battle was already lost, however the war was continued by Ratan Singh Rathore and would eventually end after his death.
-Due to his sacrifice, Ratan Singh was immortalized by the contemporary poets of Rajasthan.
+Though the battle was lost with the retreat of Jaswant Singh from the battlefield after his continuous severe wounds, the military charge was continued by Ratan Singh Rathore till his death.
+Due to this sacrifice, he was immortalized by the people of Rajasthan.